 I measure the impact of the Emergency Loan using a randomized control trial with a sample of 200 BRAC branches.
-These branches were randomly selected from a larger group that satisfied several criteria.
-First, I only included branches located in flood-prone areas.
-Second, I limited the sample to branches that were located within 15 kilometers of a river gauge run by the government's Flood Forecasting and Warning Center (FFWC) so that flooding could be monitored remotely.
-Last, I analyzed 15 years of historical data from the FFWC river gauges and selected areas of the country where flooding had exceeded the danger height levels at least twice (Figure A.3).
+These branches were selected from a larger group that satisfied two criteria.
+First, I only included branches located in flood-prone areas based on historical flooding outcomes from the past 15 years.
+Second, I limited the sample to branches that were located within 15 kilometers of a river gauge run by the government's Flood Forecasting and Warning Center (FFWC) so that flooding could be monitored remotely (Figure A.3).
 It is important to highlight that households in these flood-prone areas may have partially adapted to flood shocks already, and the impact of any one shock may be less severe as a result.
 This would not limit the value of the Emergency Loan, which is designed to encourage households to invest in new opportunities.
 I assigned 100 branches to the treatment group, and the remaining 100 branches to the control group, stratified by district.
 Appendix table A.2 provides descriptive statistics from households sampled from the treatment and control branches and shows that the randomized branches are balanced on baseline observable characteristics.9